Antonio Quirino

-Antonio Rivera Quirino Sr. (January 20, 1906 – January 3, 1992) was a Filipino judge, entrepreneur and politician.
+Antonio Rivera Quirino Sr. (January 20, 1906 – January 3, 1992) was a Filipino judge, entrepreneur, and politician.
 He was the youngest brother of President Elpidio Quirino.
-He helped develop Alto Broadcasting System (ABS) before it was absorbed by Chronicle Broadcasting Network (CBN) to form ABS-CBN.
+He helped develop Alto Broadcasting System (ABS) before it was absorbed by Chronicle Broadcasting Network (CBN) to form ABS-CBN Corporation from the merged two media companies.

 Early life and education

 Quirino was born on January 20, 1906.
-He graduated from the University of the Philippines College of Law and was a member of the Upsilon Sigma Phi.
+He graduated from the University of the Philippines College of Law and was a member of the Upsilon Sigma Phi fraternity.

 Political career

 Quirino ran for senate spot in 1951 under the Liberal banner, but lost and placed 13th (as then senate needs only top 8).
 He ran in 1957 under his own wing of the party, but also lost and placed 5th and he lost to Carlos P. Garcia and placed 5th in the canvassing.

 1948 Hukbalahap amnesty

 In 1948, Quirino convinced Hukbalahap leader Luis Taruc to present himself to President Elpidio Quirino.
 Taruc agreed and the Philippine government granted an amnesty to the Hukbalahap and the Pambansang Kaisahan ng mga Magbubukid (PKM).
 The government agreed go the Hukbalahap's terms, giving the group a fifty-day amnesty to let them give up their weapons in exchange for certain provisions.
 Three hours after the amnesty period ended, government troops attacked Taruc's group, who accused the government of bad faith.
 One of the provisions was to forbid the United States to maintain military bases on Philippine soil, which the government did not accept.